adbutler/adbutler-android-mraid-sdk/README.md

+> [!WARNING]
+> **This repository is deprecated and no longer maintained.**
+> It may not be compatible with current software versions and is not recommended for direct use in production environments.
+> This repository is provided as-is and should be used as a guideline for custom integrations only.

 # adbutler-android-mraid-sdk

 This SDK will help you include AdButler ad items in your app.
 It supports Image Banners, Interstitials, VAST/VPAID and MRAID 2.0 ads.